MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/javascript/tutorials/babylonjs-webxr-piano/keyboard-model-02.md

 ## Before you begin

-Make sure that you have gone through the [previous tutorial in the series](introduction-01.md) and have the final code from it ready to be edited.
+Make sure that you have gone through the [previous tutorial in the series](introduction-01.md) and are ready to continue adding to the code.

 ## A simple piano keyboard
 Let's begin by making a simple piano keyboard that looks like this: